coreos/fleet/Documentation/using-the-client.md

 One can SSH directly to the tunnel host to assert ssh-agent is running with the proper access.

-corectl also requires direct communication with the etcd cluster that your coreinit machines are configured to use.
+corectl also requires direct communication with the etcd cluster that your fleet machines are configured to use.
 Use the `--endpoint` flag to override the default of `http://127.0.0.1:4001`:

     corectl --endpoint http://<IP:PORT> list-units